Star Wars: Episode II – Attack of the Clones: Novelizations

-Two novels based on the movie were published, a tie-in junior novel by Scholastic, and a novelization written by R. A. Salvatore, which includes some unique scenes.
+Two novels based on the film were published, a tie-in junior novel by Scholastic, and a novelization written by R. A. Salvatore, which includes some unique scenes.
 A four-issue comic book adaptation was written by Henry Gilroy and published by Dark Horse Comics.

 Sequel

-A sequel titled Revenge of the Sith was released May 19, 2005 and was written and directed by George Lucas.
-It concludes the story of Anakin's transformation into Darth Vader following the death of Amidala and the destruction of all the Jedi except for Obi-Wan and Yoda.
+A sequel titled Revenge of the Sith was released May 19, 2005, and was written and directed by George Lucas.
+It concludes the Prequel Trilogy with the story of Anakin Skywalker's transformation to Darth Vader, the rise of the Galactic Empire, as well as the destruction of all the Jedi, except for Obi-Wan Kenobi and Yoda.